kalimawiki/blog-writing/content/posts/optimizing-clinical-trial-processes-with-ai-a-new-leap-in-pharmaceutical-research-2025-06-22.md

 ## Current Challenges and Limitations

-Despite its promise, applying AI in clinical trials comes with significant hurdles—from technical to ethical, legal, and social aspects.
+Despite its promise, applying AI in clinical trials comes with significant hurdles — from technical to ethical, legal, and social aspects.

 ### 1. Data Quality Remains a Bottleneck